georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 Speaking about website management panel, the way admin user will interact with the website will not be changed, in any meaner:

-* no other request will be made then the Magento core ones
+* no additional requests will be made then the Magento core ones
 * no extra data is transferred to the server or stored in the database
 * no synchronization needed besides the first setup synchronization
 * no duplicate media files will be saved once the application is successfully configured

 :term:`NEXT_MINOR_RELEASE`
-Even if the extension will be configured by environment configuration there is a monitoring panel in admin, where admin users can perform basic checks of configuration setup and visualize statistics about the setup.
+Even if the extension will be configured by environment configuration, there is a monitoring panel in admin, where admin users can perform basic checks of configuration setup and visualize statistics about the setup.

 Frontend
 ==============================